ovh/docs/pages/public_cloud/public_cloud_network_services/known-limits/guide.en-gb.md

 ## IPs used by services

 When a service is spawned in a subnet, it is using some IPs from the subnet CIDR.
 The following table provides the number of IPs used by each services.
 If the subnet has a 'small' number of available IPs this can have impact !
-We advise to use
+Since if you use all the L3 services, the total number of IPs used is 7, we advise to use at least `/28` mask.

 | Used IPs by the service:| in DHCP allocation pool |	outside of allocation pool (gateway_ip) |
 | :---: | :---: | :---: |